 As someone living on Turtle Island (what the Indigenous refer to as the continent of North America), we should have a better understanding of the land that we're on, and what better way to make this connection than by having your first pow wow experience in Canada?

 In this guide, we'll dive into our experiences at the Garden River First Nation Pow Wow in Sault Ste.
-Marie, Ontario which will give you a good sense of what to expect at your first pow wow.
+Marie which was part of our weekend trip to the city focused on Indigenous experiences.
+Through our first pow wow in Ontario, you'll get a good sense of what to expect.

 Read more about Canada

 - Top things to do in Richmond BC

 - Winter on the Magdalen Islands in Quebec is incredible

 - Ontario's Highlands is filled with outdoor adventure